decentraland/unity-renderer/README.md

 }
 ```

+### Builder Integration

+The following layers were created for builder functionality:
+-Ground: used to facilitate ground raycasting and objects movement-
+-Gizmo: used to identify the gizmos and effects.
+-Selected: used for selected object effects.

 ### Known Issues

 -   Regarding Basic Materials: If the **alphaTest** value is set on a basic material and the **Assets/Resources/Materials/BasicShapeMaterial** is viewed in the Inspector (be it by selecting the material in the Project tab or by expanding its details from a renderer in the Inspector), its "Alpha Clip" toggle gets untoggled (and the material file modified).
 We suspect a Unity bug.